-- Evidence of normal way of working within the centre (i.e. Part 1 of Form 8) - and a sample of internal school tests/mock exam papers showing the application of extra time
+Evidence of normal way of working within the centre (i.e. Part 1 of Form 8) and one piece of supplementary evidence drawn from:

-IEP/ILP referring to the need for extra time or comments and observations from teaching staff as to why the candidate needs extra time and how he/she uses the extra time awarded.
+- a sample of internal school tests/ mock exam papers showing the application of extra time; or - an IEP/ILP referring to the need for extra time; or - comments and observations from teaching staff as to why the candidate needs extra time and how he/she uses the extra time awarded.